If I Ruled the World

 An opportunity to reclaim the very best of European culture and values, with a renewed way of thinking about its relationship with the rest of the world, restoring humanity to everyone.

 Accommodation will be provided either in tents on the Clos de Gaye estate or at a local hotel or bed and breakfast.
+We also have four rooms available in the manor house, and additional accommodation in Rose Cottage.

 For camping, you have the option to bring your own tent and just hire a pitch, or to stay in one of our beautiful furnished luxury bell tents or even the fabulous Stargazer tents that give you a nightly star show from the comfort of your bed!
 These are wonderful special experiences that would create a lifetime of memories.